Finishing the Enclosure

 - Powder coated enclosures available from Pedal Parts Plus, Mammoth Electronics, etc

-- Norton 150-grit multipurpose sandpaper
+- Norton 150-grit multipurpose sandpapers

 - Norton synthetic steel wool pads